mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 ## Summary:

- Any contanirized application can be deployed within no time using this template.
+Any containerized application can be deployed within no time using this template.
- Instead of ebsdemoapp.zip , you can use your application zip file and deploy the application.
+Please check out the “Application Modernization with Fargate” to have similar deployments on AWS Fargate

- Pls share your feedback / queries to partners@mongodb.com
+Pls share your feedback/queries to partners@mongodb.com